|

 it is me, and I would certainly disagree, but the film's POV does point to the kinds of

+issues the law of the future will need to address.
 The basic plot of Terminal Justice involves a cop (Lorenzo Lamas) who is protecting an

 actress (Kari Wuhrer) from being kidnapped and cloned.
 She is a particularly